vmilon/Lineage-2-Java-Server/README.md

 It is a Java emulator which I edited and added features to.

-Due to the nature and size of the project, I cannot share every class and method that i used to create my features.
+Due to the nature and size of the project, I cannot share every class and method that i used to create my features nor every feature i added.
+I will try and include the most noteworthy efforts.

 FEATURES I ADDED: